nawabahmadreshi/documentation/pages/features/facebook-ads.md

 While we should always expect around a 5% discrepancy due to time zone differents and the like, if you are seeing significant discrepancies, it could be an indication of a broader problem.

+### Issue with iOS 10 and Limit Ad Tracking

+In iOS 10, Apple broke the ability for app developers to collect the `IDFA` if the user had enabled `Limit Ad Tracking`.
+In this case, Branch and Facebook cannot compare notes to see who drove the install.
+This will account for about 15% discrepancy in counts across both platforms, where Branch's tracked installs will be lower.

 ### Not Collecting Advertising ID

 If you see absolutely 0 data coming through from your integration, it's possible that you're not collecting Google Advertising ID (GAID) on Android or IDFA on iOS.